The new 16-inch MacBook Pro gets a bigger screen and a brand-new keyboard

 But many found the redesigned keyboard offered a less pleasurable typing experience because the flat keys barely moved when depressed.
 Despite the less-than-enthusiastic reception, Apple extended the butterfly keyboard to the full MacBook line -- even as it developed a reputation for being unreliable, with ongoing reports of sticky or nonworking keys.
 The problems were widespread enough that Apple had to initiate an extended replacement program for the entire line, and iterative modifications to the butterfly design never seemed to fully ameliorate the complaints.

 But that's all over with the new 16-inch MacBook Pro.
 The new laptop incorporates what Apple is calling the Magic Keyboard, adapted from the namesake Magic Keyboards that have come with iMacs for years.
 Like those older models, it's a more traditional -- and, presumably, more reliable -- scissor switch design.
-Compared to the recent butterfly models, the 16-incher's keys are wider and snappier, with a more generous 1mm of "travel" -- so when you depress the key, you actually feel it move.
+Compared to the recent butterfly models, the 16-incher's keys are definitely quieter, feel more natural, and have a more generous 1mm of "travel" -- so when you depress the key, you actually feel it move.
 It's not a total throwback to the pre-butterfly MacBook Pros, though -- my 2015 13-inch MacBook Pro at home has smaller keys with even more travel, but those now feel more pillowy to my fingers.
 Think of the new MacBook Pro keyboard as a happy medium between the two.

 The key caps on the new MacBook Pro's keyboard can be removed and replaced, and it seems like the keyboard could be more easily serviced.
 But with only a day using the new keyboard, it's hard to tell how it will do over time.
 Apple's 15-inch MacBook Pro was just updated earlier this year with a butterfly keyboard that Apple claimed was more durable.
 This new keyboard is an abrupt change, and a clear response to those earlier problems.